tom-sapletta-com/tom-sapletta-com/README.md

 + wetware, devops, domains

-I extended #speech2text systems that accurately transcribes spoken audio to text and will give more benefits for sofwtare developments on devops level.
+I extended #speech2text systems that accurately transcribes spoken audio to text and will give more benefits for software development on devops level.

 #text2software
 + #text2doc - specifications, documentations, tutorials